qingkaikong/blog/data_science_20_questions/README.md

 	For precision and recall, WiKi already have a nice answer for this, see it [here](https://en.wikipedia.org/wiki/Precision_and_recall).
 The following figure from WiKi is a very nice illustration of the two concept:
 	![image](https://upload.wikimedia.org/wikipedia/commons/2/26/Precisionrecall.svg "precision and recall")
 	### Example
 	Let's have a simple example to show this more: if there are 100 iron man, and 100 spider man, and you want to build a model to determine which one is iron man.
-After you build the model, it shows the results in the following talbe.
+After you build the model, it shows the results in the following table.
 You can see from the table, we can have 4 different results:

     * **True positive (TP)**  - If the model determine it is iron man, and it is true iron man.
     * **True negative (TN)**  - If the model determine it is spider man, and it is true spider man.